 Girded with Truth

 What is truth?
-In a world where truth is twisted into being what people want it to be, how do we know what is really true versus what is being distorted to fit certain views?
-Knowing and building our life upon the truth of God’s word is essential.
-This is why, in Ephesians 4:16, when Paul speaks to Christians about the armor of God, he urges believers to gird themselves with truth.
-Follow along with Dr. Martyn Lloyd-Jones as he speaks on what it looks like to gird yourself with the truth of God’s Word.
-He eloquently explains how truth is not something we should hold onto lightly, but is something that must be sought after and fought for.
-We must diligently search for truth no matter the cost and never let it go once it has been found.
-Dr. Lloyd-Jones explains how we need to intentionally search the Holy Scriptures for the truth to build our lives upon, not just read through them the way we would a newspaper.
-But most importantly, he emphasizes the fact that we must never compromise the truth no matter the cost, but instead we must fight for it, because without girding ourselves with the truth we cannot stand in the day of battle.
+In a world where truth is twisted into what people want it to be, how does one know what is really true versus what is distorted to fit certain views?
+Knowing the truth of God’s word is essential.
+This is why when Paul speaks to Christians about the armor of God, he urges believers to gird themselves with truth.
+In this sermon on the belt of truth from Ephesians 6:14 titled “Girded With Truth,” Dr. Martyn Lloyd-Jones speaks on what it looks like to gird oneself with the truth of God’s word.
+He explains how truth is not something one should hold onto lightly, but is something that must be sought after and fought for.
+The Christian must diligently search for truth no matter the cost and never let it go once it has been found.
+Dr. Lloyd-Jones explains how Christians need to intentionally search the Holy Scriptures for the truth to build their lives upon, not just read through the way one would a newspaper.
+But most importantly, he emphasizes the fact that they must never compromise the truth no matter the cost, but instead must fight for it, because without girding oneself with the truth, the Christian cannot stand in the day of battle.

 About Dr. Martyn Lloyd-Jones